0xDBFB7/ionprinter/documents/log/construction.md

 Set up a liquid cooling system for the turbo.

 Purchased some nichrome wire from DashVapes.
-Needed a card, amusingly.
+Needed a driver's license, amusingly.

 Quite nervous around this thing right now; the clamping force on the turbo is almost surely insufficient.
 If it crashes, it will send high-energy shrapnel in all directions, including through my torso.
 I *like* my torso the way it is, thank you very much.